eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 .. raw:: latex

     \newpage

 You may need to split or exclude data within a single column.
-Add a Separator field match and exclude specific text (as specified in the Separator format field).
+Add a Separator field and exclude specific text (as specified in the Separator format field).

 .. raw:: latex